 Request logs are a useful tool that can be used to look up all of the requests made to and responses received from the Ravelin API.

-Request logs can be searched in a number of ways and can be accessed by clicking the Request Logs tab from the Developer menu in the top right of the Dashboard.
+Request logs can be searched in a number of ways and can be accessed by clicking the Request Logs tab from the account menu in the top right of the Dashboard.
 You can also view them on individual events on a customer profile by using the menu icon with three dots on the customer glance.

 Logs are separated into 3 groups, which are explained in greater detail below: